brighton1101/scala-yahoo-finance-data/README.md

 ### Roadmap / What needs to be done:
 - Tests for controller class
-- Async/futures for aggregating parsing (ie, if user is using api and passes in many tickers, that operation is currently synchronous :( )
 - Background service triggered at end of day to archive stock prices of popular stocks (S&P 500?) and record results to GCS

 ### Deployment / Configuration Strategy for Endpoint
 - Uses Google Cloud / Cloudbuilds to deploy (essentially breaks build steps down into operations within Docker containers)
 - Ensure all necessary permissions are set (enable Google Cloudfunctions API and Cloudbuilds API)
 - Run `gcloud builds submit`
-- If you get an access denied for GCS give the cloudfunction service agent access to GCS in console
+- If you get an access denied for GCS, give the cloudfunction service agent access to GCS in console